koitsu/tcecosystem-guide/content/thorchain/savers-memoless-withdrawal.md

 <div class="warning">
 The below procedure withdraws <strong>100%</strong> of your Savers/Earn position.
-Please review the procedure and the below chart
-<strong>before</strong> performing any actions!
+Please review the procedure <strong>before</strong> performing any actions!
 </div>

 1. Make sure whatever wallet you're using has the wallet address which opened the Savers/Earn position.  **This is super important!**